-Church Street and its four block marketplace are the most famous attraction in Burlington, but there’s much more to see and do on the banks of Lake Champlain.
+Church Street and its four block marketplace are the most famous attraction in Burlington.
+Shopping, eating and drinking in the marketplace is one of the most fun things to do in Vermont, but there’s much more to see and do here on the banks of Lake Champlain.

 Let’s get stuck into 10 of the best things to do in Burlington, Vermont!